-Line art is any image that consists of distinct straight and curved lines placed against a plain background without gradations in shade or colour.
+Line illustrations consist of distinct straight and/or curved lines placed against a plain background, without any gradations in shade or colour.
 Line art is usually monochromatic but can use lines of different colours.

 - Line illustrations (such as graphs, charts, maps) should be provided in TIFF (.tif) or vector EPS (.eps) format.
 If an electronic file is unavailable, always try to supply the original rather than a copy scanned from the original artwork.

-- Do not use line weights that will be less than 0.3 pt at final size.
-Although line weights of less than this will show up on your computer screen and laser print-out, they may not appear when printed.
-For prominent lines (e.g. plot lines on graphs) the weight should be approximately 1 pt.
+- Do not use line weights that will be less than 0.3 pt at final size, as they may not appear when printed.
+For prominent lines (e.g. plot lines on graphs), the weight should be approximately 1 pt.

-- Maths labels should be typed exactly as they appear in the text.
-For example if a symbol appears in italic in the text or equation, it should also appear in italic in the figure.
+- Mathematics labels should be typed exactly as they appear in the text.
+For example, if a symbol appears in italic in the text, it should also appear in italic in the figure.

-- Halftones should be saved at a minimum resolution of 300 dpi.
+- Files should be saved at a minimum resolution of 300 dpi.

 - Do not submit colour images for conversion to black and white if you can avoid it.
 When converted there may be a loss of contrast and detail.
 Details, such as scale bars, that appear quite obvious in a colour image may be difficult to differentiate or merge into the background when printed in black and white.

 - When using shading to differentiate areas on the figure, please check your software to see if there are options such as patterns, textures or a range of tones (tints) within black.

 - Use patterns or textures within black where possible instead of shading to differentiate areas of the figure.